 Out of this world

-These Lulu McQueen space earrings were so much fun to shoot, and when I saw the planet style designs I knew I wanted to create a solar system effect.
+These Lulu McQueen space earrings were so much fun to shoot, and when I saw the planet style designs I instantly wanted to create a solar system effect.
 I used smaller earring studs (also designed by the jeweller) in the foreground and background of the frame and intentionally blurred them out by shooting with a shallow depth of field to create the pings of round blurred light.
 To light the earring, I used a single flashgun and pointed it from the side and behind the main subject.
-I then had a bit of Photoshop fun adding the lens flare and also a few more stars to the solar system using the paint brush tool.
+I then had a bit of Photoshop fun adding the lens flare and a few more stars to the solar system using the paint brush tool.

 Here’s another setup of the space earrings using a piece of Perspex with an image of a dark blue starry sky slotted underneath.
 The earrings were lit from the side to create a more dramatic and moody effect.